PragyaRana/pragyarana/README.md

   Full-stack app with React frontend + Node/Express API + MongoDB

 - **DSA Practice**
-  Solving problems in C++ to sharpen algorithmic thinking
+  Solving problems in Java to sharpen algorithmic thinking

 - **Open Source Contributions**
   Looking for beginner-friendly issues to contribute to